Madeline Lee (opera): History

 The piece was first drafted in 1990, but gained creative impetus after the composer survived the Port Arthur massacre in 1996 along with six other colleagues from Opera Australia.
 In partnership with the director and dramaturg Michael Campbell, the script was re-written, focussing on how traumatic events alter the way humans remember things, especially the feeling of dislocation of time and the loss of identity.

-The creators then workshopped the score in the Centre for Performance Studies at the University of Sydney by means of a grant from the Australia Council for the Arts and private sponsorship in 1999, and two years later scene four of the completed score was given a concert performance in the Sydney Opera House in September 2001, conducted by the noted Australian composer Richard Mills.
+The creators then workshopped the score in the Centre for Performance Studies at the University of Sydney by means of a grant from the Australia Council for the Arts and private sponsorship in 1999, and two years later scene four of the completed score was given a concert performance in the Sydney Opera House in September 2001, conducted by the Australian composer Richard Mills.
 In an odd twist of fate, this scene (in which the bomber crashes), was given its first orchestral rehearsal on the morning of 9/11.
 After further work on the score, the opera was scheduled for its world premiere in October 2004.
 See below for information concerning original cast, production and reception.

-In October 2019, the State Opera of South Australia performed Madeline Lee in their series of Lost Australian Operas, at the rehearsal space of the State Opera of South Australia in Netley, Adelaide.
-The opera was performed twice, with two piano accompaniment.
+In October 2019, the State Opera of South Australia performed Madeline Lee in their series of Lost Australian Operas at the rehearsal space of the State Opera of South Australia in Netley, Adelaide.
+The opera was performed twice, with a two-piano accompaniment.
 It was directed by Douglas McNicol, (the Lieutenant in the original production), and was conducted by Warwick Stengårds.
 It starred Warwick Fyfe as the Major, and featured Robert Macfarlane, Nicholas Cannon, Eddie Muliaumaseali'i and Pelham Andrews.
 The cast also included Thomas Millhouse, Joshua Rowe and Robert England.

 Cast

-The premiere was staged by Opera Australia as part of its 2004 Sydney Winter Season.
+The premiere was staged by Opera Australia as part of its 2004 Sydney Winter season.
 The cast was as follows: